realwzct/SWsnn/README.md

        The second parameter: Number of neurons
        The third parameter: Max delay
        The fourth parameter: Time step(The time step can only be the reciprocal of the power of two)
-       The fifth parameter: Simulate time
+       The fifth parameter: Simulation time
        The sixth parameter: Input current parameters

-- See results in listening terminal
+- See results in terminal